rebelsky/sams-assorted-musings-reflections/fourteen-questions-2020-07-17.md

 Oh, I also make a lot of jokes.
 Or perhaps I should say I *try* to make a lot of jokes.
 I think they get classified as
 <strike>bad</strike> dad jokes.
 Few people laugh.

+Backing up a bit, an alum who read a draft of this message wrote, " hope your students do take to heart the idea of telling you when there is too much homework or more importantly how to ask you for help and support when they need that.
+I found it essential at Grinnell."

 I see that the new student planning document mentioned below suggests that we describe disabilities.
 My vision is going.
 I may need to